decentralised-dataexchange/bb-consent-playground/README.md

 ## Steps to run BDD tests

+This steps are to create a test environment to execute automated Behaviour Driven Development (BDD) tests on the consent BB API server.
+If you have run the playground earlier, please execute `make destroy` before proceeding with the steps below:

 1. Execute `make setup-test`.
 This sets up the necessary dependencies and configurations for running tests.
 2. Execute `make build-test`.
 This builds the docker image with BDD tests and configuration.
 3. Execute `make run-test`.
 This runs the BDD tests against the test environment.